Africo: Africo Vecchio

 The old centre was founded around the 9th century by inhabitants from Delia or Deri.
 In 1195 the town became a fief of the Archbishop of Reggio Calabria granted by the king of Sicily, Henry VI.
 It remained so until the end of feudalism in Calabria in 1806.

 An earthquake in 1783, partially destroyed the town, killing six people.
 Earthquakes in 1905 and 1908 again hit the town.

 Africo has become the symbol of hunger, floods, wandering and the dispersion of the inhabitants of inland Calabria.
+The Italian journalist Adolfo Rossi visited Africo in 1901, when he was following the footprints of the notorious brigand Giuseppe Musolino.
+He was shocked by the misery and squalor of the place, where "the cabins are not houses being used as pig sties, but pig sties used as houses for humans".
 In 1931 the Calabrian writer Corrado Alvaro described a famine which had afflicted Africo.
 In 1946, Umberto Zanotti Bianco published a book on the people of Africo, Tra la perduta gente (Amongst the lost peoples) describing the dire conditions and hunger.
 At the time the village could only be reached by a 6/7 hour ride on a mule.

 In 1948 the journalist Tommaso Besozzi and photographer Tino Petrelli published a report in the magazine L’Europeo, showing the misery and hunger of the people of Africo.
 The article, entitled Africo, symbol of disparity, and the series of documentary photographs produced an outrage from national public opinion which, at the time, was rediscovering the dramatic situation of the "southern question".
 The inhabitants of Africo left their village from 1949 onwards and moved to new houses built along the Ionian coast, to New Africo.

 Africo Nuovo

-On October 15–18, 1951, floods and landslides destroyed Africo and the nearby hamlet Casalinuovo.
+On October 15–18, 1951, floods and landslides destroyed the old Africo and the nearby hamlet Casalinuovo.
 People were evacuated to Bova Marina, Reggio Calabria and Fiumara di Muro.
 Africo Nuovo has been constructed around 15 km away from the old town, on the Ionian coast, near Bianco.

 The town is home to the 'Ndrangheta, a Mafia-type criminal organisation based in Calabria.
 Several of the criminal clans are sometimes involved in bloody feuds.